What is Dabrafenib?Dabrafenib discount prices start at just $9,312.78!

 - Liver disease, moderate to severe—Use with caution.
 The effects may be increased because of slower removal of the medicine from the body.

-This medicine may cause fertility (ability to have children) problems in men.
+This medicine may cause fertility (ability to have children) problems in men and women.
 Talk to your doctor before using this medicine if you plan to have children.

 This medicine may increase your risk of having cutaneous squamous cell carcinoma (cuSCC) or other skin cancers.
 Check with your doctor right away if you develop any skin changes, including a new wart, change in size or color of a mole, or a skin sore or reddish bump that does not heal.
 Your doctor may want your skin be checked for new skin lesions before treatment, during treatment, and for up to 6 months after the last dose.

 Dabrafenib may cause heart problems.
 Check with your doctor right away if you have chest discomfort or pain, dizziness or faintness, fast, irregular, or pounding heartbeat, swelling of the feet or lower legs, trouble with breathing, or unusual tiredness or weakness.